Visit us at the Long Beach Scuba Show, May 30th & 31st. Stop by, say Hi, grab some free goodies and check out the cool stuff we have.

 What does being an Ultralight brand ambassador mean to you?

-Being a UlCS Ambassador is a lot about peer pressuring people Into joining the cult of ultralight.
-Just kidding it is about using quality reliable products on builds to showcase their usefulness and durability.
+Being an Ultralight Ambassador is a lot about peer pressuring people into joining the cult of Ultralight.
+Just kidding- it is about using quality, reliable products on builds to showcase their usefulness and durability.
 Also letting people see the difference between other similar products and the real deal.
-Also getting new products out there to be field tested with.
-Real feedback from on set use.
+As well as getting new products out there to be field tested with real feedback from onset use.

 How did your partnership with Ultralight come about?

-I met Ken at ultra light late in 2019 I think.
-He Was a friend of a cinematographer I work for.
-At the time we were doing stand up comedy specials and other Multicam events.
-Me.
-Showed me some parts he had and asked for feedback on what might catch the eye of the non underwater cinematography crowd.
-We introduced some operators to a monitor they could change the angle of quickly with one hand and discussed color coated parts and the rest is history.
+I met Ken at Ultralight late in 2019 I think.
+He was a friend of a cinematographer I work for.
+At the time, we were doing stand-up comedy specials and other multi-cam events.
+I think the cinematographer had had to sit through one too many tirades about how I couldn’t abide knock-off Ultralight stuff because it just didn’t work.
+Ken came out to a camera prep to meet this madwoman and showed me some parts he had.
+He asked me for feedback on what might catch the eye of the non-underwater cinematography crowd.
+We introduced some operators to a monitor that they could quickly change the angle of with one hand, and discussed color-coated parts and clamps that could be used in more places.
+The rest is history.

 What excites you most about being a brand ambassador for this company?